khairatAA/simple_shell/README.md

 ```

 ## Output
-The has the exact same output as `sh (/bin/sh)` as well as the exact same error output.
+I hhas the exact same output as `sh (/bin/sh)` as well as the exact same error output.
 The only difference is when you print an error, the name of the program must be equivalent to your `argv[0]` (See example below)

 Example of error with `sh`: